T1melord1/ComputerShopWebApplication/README.md

 ## Usage
 - Open a web browser and go to `http://localhost:8080/`
 - Register or log in as an admin or user
-- Manage computer components through the admin panel
+- Admins can manage computer components through the admin panel
-- Browse products as a regular user
+- Users can browse products and make purchases

 ## Security
 - **User Roles:** Admin, User
-- **Authentication:** Form-based login
+- **Authentication:** Form-based login (Spring Security)
 - **Password Encryption:** BCrypt
 - **Session Management:** JDBC-based sessions